 Kiosks can still do even more…

-The kiosk can augment your store sales force by providing high quality customer service functions.
+- The kiosk can augment your store sales force by providing high quality customer service functions.
 How many sales people can memorize the warranty coverage on every item in the store?
 We live in such a self-service society already.
-Take advantage of the current culture and make the self-service technology conveniently available.
+Take advantage of the current culture and make the self-service technology conveniently available to help boost the retail digital experience.